-TCCS LINK is our online campus database which allows employers to post jobs and internships to students and alumni of Teachers College, Columbia University.
-TCCS LINK is one of the most effective ways for employers to promote openings directly to students and alumni.
+The Career Resources Portal is our online database, which allows employers to post jobs and internships to students and alumni of Teachers College, Columbia University.
+The Career Resources Portal is one of the most effective ways for employers to promote openings directly to students and alumni.

-Individual employers not affiliated with a company posting for personal reasons such as tutoring and babysitting are not allowed to post on TCCS LINK.
+Individual employers not affiliated with a company posting for personal reasons such as tutoring and babysitting are not allowed to post on the Career Resources Portal.

-There is no fee to post on TCCS LINK.
+There is no associated fee to post on the Career Resources Portal.
 We review all employer accounts and job postings regularly.
 The employer account must be approved before a job can be posted.

 All postings must comply with Federal and New York State laws, including but not limited to equal employment opportunity laws, which prohibit discrimination based on race, religion, sex, national origin, age, disability, or genetic information.
 For information on best practices for online job postings, please refer to the following websites The United States Department of Justice Best Practices Online Job Postings and The United States Department of Justice Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC).